9ucc1/coffeeshop-client/README.md

 An app that displays coffee drinks offered by a variety of different coffee shops, in a one to many relationship model (a coffee shop **has many** drinks, each drink **belongs to** one coffee shop.)
 The user can create, read, update, and delete drinks from the shops.

 Functionality:
 Browse what various coffee shops have to offer.
-A user could potentially use an app like this to discover their new favorite drink from browsing the existing listings, or use it as a coffee journal and update the database with new drinks they've tried from different cafes.
+A user can use an app like this to discover their new favorite drink from browsing the existing listings, or use it as a coffee journal and update the database with new drinks they've tried from different cafes.

 # Getting Started with Create React App